U.S. Army Major “Simmer” Singh Promoted to Lieutenant Colonel

 |0

-This work, U.S. Army Major “Simmer” Singh Promoted to Lieutenant Colonel [Image 5 of 5], by Patrick Ciccarone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Major “Simmer” Singh Promoted to Lieutenant Colonel, by Charlie Maib, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.